double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/11-ADR-001 - Target OS Prioritization.md

 > **Normative:**
-> This decision establishes Windows and Linux as the **only officially supported and developed platforms** for Nexus at this time.
+> This decision establishes Windows and Linux as the **only officially supported and developed platforms** for AgOpenNext at this time.
 Future OS expansions will be proposed and ratified through new ADRs.

 ---